kalyaniasthana/consensus_design_pipeline/README.md

 - I need a paper for the method followed for consensus design.
 - Are temp_files being overwritten before they are read?
 Multiple threads necessary?
 Popen helps here.
 - Your CD-hit input files (write.fasta) have sequences distributed across multiple lines.
 Does this affect SeqIO?
+- Where is consensus being calculated inside the while loop?
+It's copying the mafft file to refined_alignment.